Dog names can be tricky. They can also be one of the hardest things to decide on when you get a new dog or puppy. Well, at least they are for me.

 Annabelle – My parents loved to listen to Harry Belafonte when I was growing up and his song, Annabelle Lee, was a favorite.
 My friend, Amy reminded me of this great name when I asked her for name input for the zillionth time.

-Ava – Another great one syllable name, Ava is such a regal name to me.
+Ava – Another great name, Ava is such a regal name to me.

 Artemis – Apollo’s twin in Greek mythology, Artemis was the Goddess of the Moon and Hunt.
 A great name for a female dog!